VachetVirginie/myVuePressDoc/docs/es6/README.md

-# es6
+# javascript

-es6 is my poney.
+javascript is my poney.